Scientific Name

 Description

-Lithops dinteri is a small succulent that produces pairs of fleshy leaves.
-It grows solitary or forms clumps of usually 2 to 4 bodies.
-Leaves are up to 1.2 inches (3 cm) tall and up to 0.8 inches (2 cm) wide.
+Lithops dinteri is a dwarf succulent with bodies that consist of a pair of thick, fleshy leaves.
+It can grow solitary or form clumps of usually 2 to 4 bodies.
+The leaves can measure up to 1.2 inches (3 cm) tall and 0.8 inches (2 cm) wide.
 The sides of the leaves are purplish-green.
-The upper surface of the leaves is flat or slightly convex, has red dots, and range in color from red, brown, grey to cream.
-Flowers are yellow, daisy-like, about 1 inch (2.5 cm) in diameter, and appear in fall form fissure between the leaves.
+The upper surface of the leaves is flat or slightly convex, has red dots, and ranges in color from red, brown, and grey to cream.

 How to Grow and Care for Lithops dinteri

-Light: Lithops have adapted to intense sunlight in the wild, so they require a good amount of direct sunlight when grown indoors.
+Light: Lithops have adapted to intense sunlight in the wild, requiring a good amount of direct sunlight when grown indoors.

 Soil: These plants thrive best in a growing medium that will drain quickly.
 Use a commercial succulent soil mix or make your own potting mix.